Foams, iterated wreath products, field extensions and Sylvester sums: Defect lines and networks

 Isomorphism $\varphi$ of functors can be represented by an invertible trivalent vertex in Figure~\ref{fig4_2} going two marks on a dashed line, representing composition of induction and restriction functors, to a single mark, labeling the tensor product functor.
 The inverse isomorphism can be represented by a reflected diagram.

-Assume that $\mchar(\kk)=0$, so representations of finite groups over $\kk$ are completely reducible.
+Although $\mchar(\kk)\not=2$ is sufficient, we assume that $\mchar(\kk)=0$.
+So representations of finite groups over $\kk$ are completely reducible.
 Given a subrepresentation $V\subseteq \V_H^G$, choose an idempotent endomorphism $e_V\in \End(\V_H^G)$ of projection on $V$.
-It can be described by a box labelled $e_V$ on the vertical line depicting the identity natural transformation of the functor $\V_H^G\otimes -$, see Figure~\ref{fig4_1}.
+Although the diagrammatic calculus is not rich enough to have these idempotents built-in, it can be described by a box labeled $e_V$ on the vertical line depicting the identity natural transformation of the functor $\V_H^G\otimes -$, see Figure~\ref{fig4_1}.

-The quotient group $G_n/G_{n-1}^{(1)}$ is the cyclic group $C_2$, and its two-dimensional regular representation, viewed as a representation of $G_n$, will be denoted $V_1$.
+The quotient group $G_n/G_{n-1}^{(1)}$ is the symmetric group $S_2$, and its two-dimensional regular representation, viewed as a representation of $G_n$, will be denoted $V_1$.
 The latter representation is the induced from the trivial representation of $G_{n-1}^{(1)}$,

 We depict the corresponding isomorphism of functors in Figure~\ref{fig4_3}.